Sunday, June 18, 2023

 After her family took the doses, they shrank and returned to their normal selves and sizes.
 Their superpowers had left them for good.

-“Yeah, I couldn’t fit in my pants,” her father agreed.
+“Yeah, I couldn’t fit into my pants,” her father agreed.
 “Sometimes, less is more.”

 “My headache finally left,” her brother exclaimed.
 “I can think straight again.”

-Crying in relief, Olivia ran into her bedroom and set up the chemistry equipment to make more elixir.
+Crying in relief, Olivia rushed into her bedroom and set up the chemistry equipment to make more elixir.
 She got honey from her mother’s cabinet to sweeten the taste of the potion.

 “Wow, I didn’t expect that to happen!” she gasped, as the earth closed over the disappeared Tree.
 Meatloaf howled.
 “I hope Mom and Dad didn’t see that!”

-“Olivia, did you drop something?” her father called to her from inside the house.
+“Olivia, what was that?
+The whole house shook!” her father called to her from inside the house.
 “I just felt a lot of shaking.”

-“Yeah, it felt like an earthquake just took place,” her mother added and ran to Olivia’s side.
-“Where did the Tree go?”
+“Yeah, it felt like an earthquake just took place,” her mother added.
+She ran to Olivia’s side.
+“Where did the Tree go?” she asked.

 “Somewhere deep into the ground,” Olivia explained and shook her head.

-“Stop fibbing,” her brother laughed, stumbled into the backyard, and noticed the Tree was definitely gone.
-“I’m not going to even ask what just happened.
-It’s better not to know.”
+“Stop fibbing,” her brother said.
+He stumbled into the backyard and noticed the Tree was gone.
+“Nope.
+Not even going to ask.”

 Her family retreated back into the house, afraid to ask too many more questions.